jsilvela/morphological-image-processing/README.md

 ## Installing

-You need libtiff to be installed.
+You need `libtiff` to be installed.
 In a Debian-derived system:

 ``` sh
 apt-get install libtiff libtiff-dev
 ```

-If you want to run the GTK+ gui bit, you will need libgtk-dev too.
+If you want to run the GTK+ UI, you will need `libgtk-dev` too.
 This was developed way back when, on GTK+ version 2.

 ``` sh